 Start with the basics

-- Have you heard of clickjacking, spearfishing, phishing and harming?
-Cyber-crime is growing.
+- Have you heard of clickjacking, spearfishing, phishing, and harming?
+Cybercrime is growing.
 Make sure that employees should update antivirus software with the firewall regularly.
-Paid version only works.
+The paid version only works.
 Beware friends on social networks since impersonation is relatively easy.

 - Training employees regarding cybercrime would pay off with a dedicated task force.
 Especially the seniors who may not be very up to date.
 External auditors should come often to make sure that systems are working well.No viruses have been wreaking havoc.
 Getting the bigger picture is crucial.
 Sensitive information on documents should store with an information management service and not let around in-office computers.

 - Computer software should regularly update even if it involves the additional expense that the organization can ill afford.
 Older software is more likely to be breached.
 In recent times, we hear a lot about encryption for safety purposes that refer to sensitive data.
 Wireless networks are similarly encrypted with WPA.

 - Some things that apply to personal life, apply to business too.
 Passwords, for instance, get to multiply.
 Because of a range of accounts in business websites that the office deals with.
 A minor leak and a lot could be compromised.
 If emails scam happens what the office will do?
 Passwords should complex enough and change now and then.
 Recording passwords should be done carefully.
 Perhaps, in a diary stores away in a locker.
 PINs too require a great deal of care.

 - Bank account numbers are often primary targets!
 They should consider the top-secret.
 That should not reveal to anybody.
 The problem is that fake websites abound.
 That looks like the real thing, ready to snatch personal data.
 Be positive.